jankrepl/mltype/README.md

 - Playing against past performances

 # Documentation and usage
-For a detailed documentation see https://mltype.readthedocs.io.
+For a detailed documentation see https://mltype.readthedocs.io/en/latest/index.html.
+For more examples see https://mltype.readthedocs.io/en/latest/source/examples.html.

 The entrypoint is `mlt`